London

 -

-London’s food scene is as diverse and exciting as any of the world’s greatest cities, with incredible options spanning every cuisine you can imagine, not just traditional British fare.
+London’s food scene is as diverse and exciting as any of the world’s greatest metropolitan cities, with incredible options spanning every cuisine you can imagine, not just traditional British fare.
 These are just a few places that were a hit for the whole family:

 -